innovationfleet/cca_for_splunk/automation_readiness.md

 ansible-playbook -i localhost, playbooks/automation_readiness_cca_manager.yml -v
 ```

-The playbook will test and assert that your account and server is setup as it should.
-For every successful assertion, points will be added to your readiness score.
-At the
-end you will see how far you have come on your readiness journey.

 # Correct Automation Readiness issues

-Here will list the different checks that we perform and what should be configured to correct them if they don't pass in your playbook.
+Here we list the different checks that are performed by the Automation Readiness Playbook and what should be configured to correct them if they didn't pass in your playbook execution.

-## Install Python 3.9
+## Python 3.9 Installation
-As a user with sudo privileges execute `sudo yum install python39`
+As a user with `sudo` privileges execute `sudo yum install python39`

 ## Create Python virtual env and Install Ansible with collections
-As the same user that runs the readiness playbook, execute the following commands to setup Python virtual env and Ansible.
+Logon as the same user that executed the Automation Readiness Playbook.
+Execute the following commands to setup Python virtual environment variables & install Ansible

 ```
 cd